Harald V: Constitutional role

-The King meets with the Council of State at the Royal Palace every Friday.
-He also has weekly meetings with the Prime Minister and the Minister of Foreign Affairs.
-He receives foreign envoys, and formally opens parliament every October delivering a speech from the throne during each opening.
-He travels extensively throughout Norway and makes official state visits to other countries, as well as receiving and hosting guests.
+The King met the Council of State at the Royal Palace every Friday.
+He also had weekly meetings with the Prime Minister and the Minister of Foreign Affairs.
+He received foreign envoys and formally opened parliament every October, delivering a speech from the throne during each opening.
+Harald travelled extensively throughout Norway and made official state visits to other countries, as well as receiving and hosting guests.

-Until 2012, the King of Norway was, according to the constitution, the formal head of the Church of Norway.
-The constitutional amendment of 21 May 2012 made the King no longer the formal head, but he is still required to be of the Evangelical Lutheran religion.
+Until a constitutional amendment in 2012, the King of Norway was the formal head of the Church of Norway.
+Harald wished that the monarch still be required by the constitution to be of Evangelical-Lutheran faith, which the parliament accepted.

 On 8 May 2018, the King's constitutional status as holy was dissolved, while leaving his sovereign immunity intact.